 51 hours lecture/51 hours lab A course in principles of biology, with special emphasis given to molecular and cellular biology.
 Topics include the chemical basis of life, prokaryotic and eukaryotic cells, structure and function, cell metabolism, cellular communication, classical genetics, molecular genetics, and biotechnology.
 This course is designed to meet the core requirements for biology and related majors.
 (This course is the recommened preparation for Bio 4, Biol 20, and Biol 25.)
 This course has been approved for hybrid (online/traditional) delivery.

-BIOL 4 - Principles of Evolutionary, Organismal, and Ecological Biology 5.0 units CSU/UC General Education Area A CSU GE Areas B2 & B3 assessment placement.
+BIOL 4 - Principles of Evolutionary, Organismal, and Ecological Biology 5.0 units CSU/UC General Education Area A CSU GE Areas B2 & B3 IGETC Area 5B & 5C C-ID BIOL 140

-Prerequisite: MATH 60 or equivalent
+Prerequisite: MATH 60 or equivalent assessment placement.